-The valedictorian and salutatorian shall be determined on a 100 percent numeric average scale.
+The valedictorian and salutatorian shall be determined on a 100 percent weighted cumulative numeric average scale at the completion of eight semesters.
 To be eligible for these honors, a student must have attended FCS for all four years of high school.
 The valedictorian and salutatorian at FCS must not only meet the highest academic standards in their senior class, but they must also reflect a lifestyle in keeping with biblical principles and adhere to the school's conduct code.